DevBobcorn/CornCraft/Assets/MagicaCloth/Readme_en.txt

 ### Release Notes
+[v1.12.11]
+Fixed: Fixed an issue that caused an error with the Collections 2.x package.

 [v1.12.10]
 Fixed: Fixed an issue that could cause malfunctions in calculating vertex normals when using many MeshCloths.